edgeport/cdn/README.md

 HTTP/3 or HTTP-over-QUIC (Quick UDP Internet Connections) improves web application performance by up to 60%.
 Web pages load faster, and viewers enjoy a better experience with content loading more efficiently.
 HTTP/3 provides better security since it was designed to require traffic encryption by default.

-Here we consider add-on installation and configuration for very popular application such as Magento.

 ## Installation Process
 1. Import the [raw link of the add-on manifest](https://raw.githubusercontent.com/edgeport/cdn/master/manifest.yml) within Jelastic PaaS dashboard or initiate the installation within **Marketplace > Add-Ons**.